 KAYLAN | Brighton, CO

-For so long, I was only focused on helping him with his opioid addiction, but at some point, I realised that I needed to prioritise taking care of myself and our daughter.
+For so long I was only focused on helping him in his opioid addiction, but at some point, I realized that I needed to prioritize taking care of myself and our daughter.
 So, I took her and moved in with my parents, but I let him know that he had my love and support when he was ready to get treatment.